 Staged gastroschisis repair is for more serious cases.
 After the baby is born, the organs that stick out are carefully covered to protect them.
 Over several days, they are slowly pushed back inside.
 After everything is back in, the surgeon operates to fix the hole in the belly.

-The baby may need help to breathe after the surgery because of added pressure from the organs that are now back inside her body.
-The doctors will want to keep the baby’s stomach empty, so she will be fed intravenously (through an IV), not through the mouth.
+The baby may need help to breathe after the surgery because of added pressure from the organs that are now back inside their body.
+The doctors will want to keep the baby’s stomach empty, so they will be fed intravenously (through an IV), not through the mouth.
 This is also a way to safely give medicine.

 The organs that have been put back may be thick and swollen.
 Your baby will probably have to stay in the hospital for weeks, sometimes longer, until everything heals and begins to work correctly.